katcipis/sophia/notes/books/rework.md

 # Rework

 Notes for the [Rework](https://basecamp.com/books/rework) book.
-There was not very new on the book (for me at least), but nonetheless it is a good book, most of the ideas make sense.
+There was nothing very new on the book (for me at least), but nonetheless it is a good book, most of the ideas make sense.

 # Curator